fcorbelli/zpaqfranz/README.md

 # zpaqfranz: advanced multiversioned archiver, with HW acceleration and SFX (on Windows)

-### Swiss army knife for backup and disaster recovery, like 7z or RAR on steroids, with deduplicated "snapshots" (versions).
-Conceptually similar to Mac's time machine but much more efficient. zpaq 7.15 fork.
+### Swiss army knife for backup and disaster recovery, like 7z or RAR on steroids, with deduplicated 'snapshots' (versions).
+Conceptually similar to Mac's Time Machine, but much more efficient.
+A zpaq 7.15 fork

 |  Platform                                                           | OS package                    |  Version    | Video|
 |  ----------                                                         | -----                         |  ---------- |  -------    |